Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 As it is today 2014

-The 1891 Census shows Mary as running the dairy business from 9 Queen Street, her daughter Ellen is working as a governess while Jessie, Florence, Robert and Edward are all attending school.
-Thomas Ginder Britten, now working as a drapers assistant, is visiting the family of William Hutchinson in Croydon, London.
-Soon after Thomas Ginder enrolled in the army and served as a Private during the Second Boer War with the 7th Royal Dragoon Guards.
+The 1891 Census shows Mary as running the dairy business from 9 Queen Street, her daughter Ellen is working as a governess, while Jessie, Florence, Robert, and Edward are all attending school.
+Thomas Ginders Britten, now working as a drapers assistant, is visiting the family of William Hutchinson in Croydon, London.
+Soon after Thomas Ginders enrolled in the army and served as a Private during the Second Boer War with the 7th Royal Dragoon Guards.
 Thomas soon became a hard drinker.

 Mary was still running the dairy business in 1905 when she was summoned to court for "selling milk being 13 per cent deficient in fat", as reported in the Slough, Eton and Windsor Observer on January 14th 1905.
 The case was dismissed due to the summons being wrongly served.

 Mary Charlotte has moved to Killarney, 4 The Crescent, Maidenhead.
 At the age of 71 her occupation is listed as a director in a dairy business.
-Living with Mary are her three daughters, Mary, Jessie and Florence, all who which have varying roles in the dairy business.
+Living with Mary are her three daughters, Mary, Jessie, and Florence, all of whom have varying roles in the dairy business.
 Visiting Mary at the time is her elder sister, Julia Marbella Nicholson.

 The Creamery